-In 2016, we continued work consistent with partners’ wishes by (1) strengthening skills and knowledge needed to participate in Mexico’s democratic processes, (2) supporting their own local projects and (3) linking them with indigenous policy makers and new national and international friends at events and with cool social media.
+In 2016, we continued doing work consistent with partners’ wishes by (1) strengthening skills and knowledge needed to participate in Mexico’s democratic processes, (2) supporting their own local projects and (3) linking them with indigenous policymakers and new national and international friends at events and with cool social media.

-In 2017-2018, PSYDEH and women partners will use Mexican national and global resources to cement progress through various actions by:
+In 2018, PSYDEH and women partners use Mexican national and global resources to cement progress by:

 (A) UNITING women across the Region to share better practices and engage local government on smart sustainable development.

 (B) FACILITATING trainings on designing and producing more local projects to innovate solutions to local problems.